Whistletree Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Whistletree offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Whistletree and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-What criteria does a mortgage lender (for example Whistletree) use to class a borrower as a contractor or self-employed.
-For instance does one have to own over a particular percentage of a business?
+What criteria does a mortgage lender (for example Whistletree) use to class someone as a contractor or self-employed.
+For instance does one have to own more than a particular percentage of a business?

-My wife and I are soon to submit for our first mortgage application with Whistletree.
-Later this year I start working as a contractor.
-My wife is time employed as a lawyer and does have a meaningful salary.
-Is it going to be a case of just getting a non-contractor mortgage with Whistletree in my wife’s name alone?
+Myself and my husband are currently about to apply for a mortgage with Whistletree.
+Next month I commence working as a contractor.
+My husband is full time employed and so does have a meaningful income.
+Is it going to be a case of just getting a non-contractor mortgage with Whistletree in my husband’s name alone?

 My existing mortgage lender had given us consent to let.
 My situation changed last year, I started my own company and started working as a contractor.
 Are you able to recommend a lender who specialises in contractor mortgages?